8g6-new/c_spectrogram/README.md

 - **Mel-Frequency Cepstral Coefficients (MFCC)**: Computes MFCCs with precomputed DCT coefficients and BLAS.
 OpenMP helps, but it’s not blowing anyone away.
 Heatmap visualizations look nice, though, with customizable colors.
 - **Visualization**: Spits out STFT, Mel spectrograms, and MFCCs as PNG heatmaps via [libheatmap](https://github.com/lucasb-eyer/libheatmap).
 Tons of color schemes (Blues, Viridis, Inferno, Plasma) in discrete, mixed, mixed_exp, and soft flavors.
 Cache-friendly memory ops keep rendering snappy.
 - **Benchmarking**: Microsecond-precision profiling for STFT, Mel, MFCC, and visualization.
 Ranked timing reports with color-coded bars show you exactly where the pipeline’s dragging its feet.
 Outputs JSON and raw formats for analysis.
 - **Performance Optimizations**: OpenMP parallelizes everything, FFTW wisdom caching saves time, and BLAS tries to speed up matrix ops (with mixed results).
-Compiler flags (`-ffast-math`, `-march=native`, `-funroll-loops`, LTO) and aligned memory allocations push the hardware, but we’re not at Librosa’s level yet.
+Compiler flags (`-ffast-math`, `-march=native`, `-funroll-loops`, LTO) and aligned memory allocations push the hardware, not at Librosa’s level yet.
 - **Applications**: Great for bioacoustics (e.g., bird calls with `tests/files/black_woodpecker.wav`, `tests/files/173.mp3`), large-scale audio processing, ML feature extraction, and DSP research.

 ## 💡 Motivation

 The main motivation behind this project was to gain a deeper understanding of both **C** and **digital signal processing (DSP)**.
 While there are countless tutorials on how to **use** MFCCs and Mel filter banks, very few actually explain how to **compute** them from scratch.
 The process was often fragmented or hidden behind library calls.

-When searching for minimalist MFCC pipelines, I came across excellent projects like [rust-mfcc](https://github.com/rodrigo-martinezd/rust-mfcc), which performed impressively — about **2.5× faster than Librosa** on synthetic benchmarks ([Colab Notebook](https://github.com/8g6-new/mfcc_rust_bench/blob/master/rust_vs_python.ipynb)).
+When searching for minimalist MFCC pipelines, I came across excellent projects like [rust-mfcc](https://github.com/bytesnake/mfcc), which performed impressively — about **2.5× faster than Librosa** on synthetic benchmarks ([Colab Notebook](https://github.com/8g6-new/mfcc_rust_bench/blob/master/rust_vs_python.ipynb)).
 However, they often rely on external dependencies and abstractions that obscure what's happening under the hood.

 I noticed a lack of **simple, dependency-free, well-structured C implementations** of STFT, Mel spectrograms, and MFCCs that emphasize: